phcaguiar/terraform-azure-infra/README.md

-## Example: Virtual Machine with Managed Disks from a Public Image and Running a Ansible Playbook
+## Example: Virtual Machine with Managed Disks from a Public Image and Running a Ansible Playbook in a VSTS Build Pipeline

-This example provisions a Virtual Machine with Managed Disks from a Custom Image that already exists.
+This example provisions a Virtual Machine with Managed Disks from a Public Image n a VSTS Build Pipeline.

 ### What does terraform do?